givensuman/dune-os/README.md

 ## About

-This is a custom Linux operating system designed around Fedora's [Atomic Desktops](https://fedoraproject.org/atomic-desktops/), as a community-driven adaptation of the [Universal Blue](https://universal-blue.org/) project.
+This is a custom Linux build designed around Fedora's [Atomic Desktops](https://fedoraproject.org/atomic-desktops/), as a community-driven adaptation of the [Universal Blue](https://universal-blue.org/) project.
 These systems are immutable by nature, which means users are actually gated from directly modifying the system, providing an incredibly secure form of interacting with the Linux platform.

-## What's Included

-- **Solid OS Core**
-  Powered by the robust [ublue-os main](https://github.com/ublue-os/main), ensuring a reliable and stable base for your system.

-- **COSMIC Desktop Environment**
-  The [COSMIC Desktop Environment](https://system76.com/cosmic/) by System76 is a new and exciting addition to the Linux desktop ecosystem.

-- **Flatpak App Store**
-  Flatpak is preconfigured for seamless access to a vast library of applications right from the get-go.

-- **Homebrew Package Manager**
-  Comes with [Homebrew](https://brew.sh/) for easy management of additional software packages.

-- Containerization Galore
-  [Docker](https://www.docker.com/), [Podman](https://www.podman.io/), and [Distrobox](https://distrobox.it/) are set-up and ready for use, catering to all your containerization needs.
+This is the OS I use daily on a Framework 13 laptop.
+It features the [COSMIC desktop environment](https://system76.com/cosmic/), [Homebrew](https://brew.sh/) for package management, and anything you could want for containerized development.

 ## Installation